songmzhang/DSKD/README.md

 ```

 ### File Structures in Output Directory
-The output directory will be created automatically after you run the training scripts.
-The specific file structure of this directory is as follows:
+The output directory will be created under `./outputs` automatically after you run the training scripts.
+For full fine-tuning, the file structure of the output directory is as follows (take gpt2 SFT as an example):
 ```
-output_dir_in_training_scripts/
+./outputs/gpt2/gpt2-base/sft/criterion=cross_entropy__default-bf16__.../
 │
-├── checkpoint1 (model files of checkpoint1, you can directly load it by AutoModelForCausalLM.from_pretrained(this path))/ │   ├── config.json
+├── epochA_step... (model files of epoch A, you can directly load it by AutoModelForCausalLM.from_pretrained(this path))/ │   ├── config.json
 │   └── pytorch_model.bin
 │   └── tokenizer.json
 │   └── ...
 │
-├── checkpoint2 (only exists when SAVE_BEST_N_CKPTS >= 2, similar to checkpoint1/)/
+├── epochB_step... (only exists when SAVE_BEST_N_CKPTS >= 2, similar to epochA_.../)/
 │   ├── config.json
 │   └── pytorch_model.bin
 │   └── tokenizer.json